 Sonnets lecture/workshop has been mostly an annual event at Franklin High School for senior humanities students varying in length from one day to a week long residency.
 In the Franklin library small teams students grapple with understanding and performing a sonnet chosen from the 154 possibilities.

-Over the years, Young Shakespeare Workshop has worked closely with Language Arts teachers to develop various in-class residency models for students studying a Shakespeare play.
-In-class residencies are sometimes combined with after-school work but adhere to class schedules.
-By way of the “captive audience” effect, in-school programs have convinced many an otherwise unlikely student to participate in an after-school production project and/or the summer program.
-Hours vary depending on depth of workshop and number of classes participating, and student groups range from a single class of 9 to eight separate classes of up to 26 students each.
-Alumni have often assisted with large in-class residencies to keep working groups small.
-In all models the goal is to get students up on their feet to ‘own their words’.
-Alumni and current students often perform for these classes, both to inspire and to model the work up-close.
-This spring, Young Shakespeare Workshop is partnering again with teachers at Cleveland H.S to combine an understanding of forensic biology, Shakespearean text, and legal argumentation in a crime scene case study centered on the story of Othello.
-Dissecting rats and blank verse!
+Over nearly three decades, Young Shakespeare Workshop has worked closely with Language Arts/Humanities teachers to develop various in-class residency models for students studying a Shakespeare play.
+Length varies depending on depth of workshop and number of classes participating.
+Alumni often assisted with large in-class residencies to keep working groups small.
+In all models the goal is to get students up on their feet performing and owning their words.
+Alumni and current students sometimes perform for these classes, both to inspire and to model the work up-close.